 Dating back to the 1960s, the International Baccalaureate programmes was originally a two-year diploma programme offered in the final two years of secondary school to serve the needs of families moving internationally.
 The IB is managed by a non-profit foundation based in Switzerland that has long had consultative status with UNESCO.
 Designed by a team of educationalists representing universities and ministries of education from different countries, it offers academic rigour and depth, but also breadth in that students choose a minimum of courses from six areas including two languages (first language and a second language), maths, science, humanities, and a sixth option.
 Three are taken at a higher level (hence, the ‘depth’), and three at standard level.
 In addition, all students must take the Theory of Knowledge (a popular course exploring the basis of knowledge), complete 150 hours of creative, action and service, and write a 4000-word research essay.
 The IB leads to university entry worldwide.
 It is roughly equivalent to English A-Levels, though it is acknowledged to be more work.
 The IB Diploma has grown in stature in the UK and its IB graduates are increasingly sought after by UK universities.
 As much of the assessment of the IB Diploma is externally-marked by examiners worldwide, it has remained free of grade inflation that some suggest has affected A-Level examinations.
 It also offers flexibility to enable schools to draw on a local national perspective alongside an international perspective so that students may learn about the countries they live in while at the same time considering their home nationality or culture of heritage.

 Following the popularity of the IB Diploma, in the 1990s the IB developed the IB Primary Years Programme for children ages 3-11 (or 12), and shortly thereafter, the IB Middle Years Programme for students aged 11-16, which also leads to the IBMYP Certificate.
-The IBYP and IBMHP reflect many of the same attributes and characteristics as the original Diploma.
+The IBYP reflect many of the same attributes and characteristics as the original Diploma.
 They are inquiry-based, aimed at students with a variety of previous learning experiences, are cross-curricular so that students can see the connections of knowledge and subjects (simple examples of this are, how history may influence art; how technology may influence developments in science).
-Students are assessed by a variety of methods (not just traditional examination) and although the IB programmes are moderated by the IB organisation, all of the assessment is internal – no external examinations.
+Students are assessed by a variety of methods (not just traditional examination) and although the IB programmes are moderated by the IB organisation, all of the assessment is internal, although external assessment and 'eAssessments' now feature at the end of the IBMYP.
 The programmes highlight the importance of language learning, including mother tongue, and the opportunity for students to consider how the skills and knowledge they are gaining applies to their home countries and cultures.
 In more recent years, the IB has introduced the new IB Careers Programme, a more experiential, hands-on practical programme offered as an alternative to the IB Diploma.

 All of the IB Diploma programmes are re-underpinned by the IB Learner Profiles; characteristics and attributes that are regarded as essential to the ‘holistic’ education and to developing 21st century skills that lead to global citizenship.